momesh/momesh.github.io/faq.md

 ### <a name="security"></a>Is the Mesh secure?

-By default, our mesh router is firewalled from your local network.
+Our rooftop mesh router is firewalled from your local (i.e. home) network.
 It is not possible to reach beyond the mesh router to your local access network (LAN).

-The mesh internet connection to your dwelling is secure using standard WPA2 encryption.
-Traffic between nodes on the mesh is also encrypted using WPA2.
+The wireless connection between your rooftop router and neighbors is secured using standard WPA2 encryption.
+Traffic between nodes on the Mesh is also encrypted using WPA2.
 We also support VPN connections for an additional layer of security.

-When connecting through the mesh from the street (i.e. with `-MOMesh Community Internet-` SSID) you should use the same standard precautions as you would when connecting to WiFi at a coffee shop or airport: use [https](https://en.wikipedia.org/wiki/HTTPS) (lock icon) web sites for secure connections (most browsers do this by default nowadays), or use a VPN service.
+When connecting to the internet through the mesh outdoors (i.e. `-MOMesh Community Internet-` SSID) you should use the same standard precautions as you would when connecting to WiFi at a coffee shop or airport: use [https](https://en.wikipedia.org/wiki/HTTPS) (lock icon) web sites for secure connections (most browsers do this by default nowadays), or use a VPN service.

 ### <a name="data"></a>What is your user data policy?